Blog Loading Docks, Ceiling Heights, and Powe...

 • Key measurements: Standard door dimensions are 8’W × 10’H or 9’W × 10’H

-Drive-In Doors
+Drive-In or Grade-Level Doors

 • Description: Ground-level doors allowing direct vehicle access